AlexWaygood/cpython/Doc/library/os.rst

 .. function:: lchflags(path, flags)

    Set the flags of *path* to the numeric *flags*, like :func:`chflags`, but do not follow symbolic links.
-As of Python 3.3, this is equivalent to ``os.chflags(path, flags, follow_symlinks=False)``.
+This is equivalent to ``os.chflags(path, flags, follow_symlinks=False)``.

    .. audit-event:: os.chflags path,flags os.lchflags